MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-cpp.md

 ## Next Steps

-- Read about [Observers](concept-async-observers.md), and how they're used to provide event notifications for asynchronous events during profile and engine initialization.
+- Next, learn more about [Authentication concepts](concept-authentication-cpp.md) and [Observers](concept-async-observers.md).
+MIP provides an extensible authentication model, while observers are used to provide event notifications for asynchronous events.
+Both are fundamental, and apply to all MIP API sets.
 - Then work through the profile and engine concepts for the File, Policy, and Protection APIs
   - [File API profile concepts](concept-profile-engine-file-profile-cpp.md)
   - [File API engine concepts](concept-profile-engine-file-engine-cpp.md)